rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/closure_constraints.md

 ## How this is implemented

-While borrow-checking a closure inside of `RegionInferenceContext::solve` we call `check_type_tests` with a list of `outlives_requirements` to propagate to the caller.
+While borrow-checking a closure inside of `RegionInferenceContext::solve` we separately try to propagate type-outlives and region-outlives constraints to the parent if we're unable to prove them locally.

+### Region-outlive constraints

+If we fail to prove a region-outlives constraint, we try to propagate it in `fn try_propagate_universal_region_error`.

+### Type-outlive constraints

+Type-outlives constraints are proven in `check_type_tests`.
 This happens after computing the outlives graph, which is now immutable.

 For all type tests we fail to prove via `fn eval_verify_bound` inside of the closure we call `try_promote_type_test`.
 A `TypeTest` represents a type-outlives bound `generic_kind: lower_bound` together with a `verify_bound`.
 If the `VerifyBound` holds for the `lower_bound`, the constraint is satisfied. `try_promote_type_test`  does not care about the ` verify_bound`.